kurtmckee/feedparser/docs/http-other.rst

 Other :abbr:`HTTP (Hypertext Transfer Protocol)` Headers
 ========================================================

-You can specify extra :abbr:`HTTP (Hypertext Transfer Protocol)` request headers as a dictionary.
+You can specify additional :abbr:`HTTP (Hypertext Transfer Protocol)` request headers as a dictionary.
 When you download a feed from a remote web server, :program:`Universal Feed Parser` exposes the complete set of :abbr:`HTTP (Hypertext Transfer Protocol)` response headers as a dictionary.